 During the quarter ended 31 December 2022, Megaport sold 762 new services, up 3% QoQ to total services of 29,088.
 Underlying net port growth of 368 represents growth of 29% over underlying Q1 net additions.
 Strategic port consolidation as part of our transition to 100Gb cloud on-ramp interconnections and resultant cost saving initiative has led to a net reduction of 165 legacy 10G ports.
 This reduction in legacy cloud ports is not revenue impacting, as services are migrated to 100G on-ramps where possible.
-Net ports added in the quarter of 203 was an increase of 2% to finish on 9,809 active ports..
-The quarter saw a 4.7% increase in average revenue per port to US\$850 per month, a new record, and an increase in the average number of services per port to 2.97 up from 2.95 in September.
+Net ports added in the quarter of 203 was an increase of 2% to finish on 9,809 active ports.
+The quarter saw a 3.7% increase in average revenue per port to A\$1,260, a new record, and an increase in the average number of services per port to 2.97 up from 2.95 in September.
+Steady customer acquisition continued in the quarter with the Company achieving 2,739 total customers at quarter end.